Waves of the Danube: Rise to prominence

 "Waves of the Danube" was first published in Bucharest in 1880.
 It was dedicated to Emma Gebauer, the wife of music publisher Constantin Gebauer.
 Composer Émile Waldteufel made an orchestration of the piece in 1886, which was performed for the first time at the 1889 Paris Exposition, and took the audience by storm.
 It won the march prize to mark the exhibition out of 116 entries.

 Ivanovici's "Danube Waves" was published in the United States in 1896 and republished in 1903 by the Theodore Lohr Company in an arrangement for piano by Simon Adler.
 The published version was called "Waves of the Danube."
 The composition is also known as "Danube Waves Waltz."

+Use in popular music

 "In Praise of Death"

-The melody of "Waves of the Danube" was used in what is regarded as Korea's first popular song, "In Praise of Death" by Yun Sim-deok recorded in 1926.
+The melody of "Waves of the Danube" was used in what is regarded as Korea's first popular (trot) song, "In Praise of Death" by Yun Sim-deok recorded in 1926.
 The song was recorded in Osaka, where she met and fell in love with a Korean married man.
 The two boarded a steamship returning to Korea, but ended their lives by jumping into the sea.